LeonidasVarveropoulos/robot-frc/README.md

   * We also used the y-offset as an input to a regression of the needed hood angle and flywheel rpm to make the shot.

 ### Simulation
 * Simulation of the robot in FRC replaces the proxy node and RoboRio, accepting all the data the robot normally would.
 It also replaces the sensor sources with ones which are simulated.
-Otherwise the bulk of the ROS code remains the same.
+Otherwise the bulk of the ROS code remains the same allowing for effective testing of the robot code.
+As of now the simulator is a simple node replacing the sensor data and visualizing it through rviz, but in the future we plan to use the ros-sharp library to further expand this with Unity.

 ## Getting Started
 NOTE: This repository was made to run on Ubuntu 16 with ROS Kinetic already installed.
 If you don't have this set up, there are many ways to do this which are outlined within the [wiki](https://github.com/LeonidasVarveropoulos/robot-frc/wiki) of this repository.
 If you want to quickly get set up and run a demo without installing Ubuntu, follow the quick start instructions for [ROS Development Studio](https://github.com/LeonidasVarveropoulos/robot-frc/wiki/Quick-Start:--ROS-Development-Studio).